hxdy-1/EventScape/README.md

 # EventScape

-EventScape is a platform which let registered users to post and update events.
+EventScape is a platform which let registered users post and update events.
 Unregistered users can see all the events and their details.

 Home page: